mits-gossau/web-components-toolbox/README.md

 Component generation:
 - To generate a new plain component use: `npm run make`

+Component Rules:
+- Components should share their breakpoint with children.
+- A component directly requiring web components as children has to customElement define those, if not already defined.
+To do this, use fetchModules.
+See more at Shadow.js.
+- A component triggers the rendering at the connected callback and must check, if it should render before doing so, to avoid multiple rendering.
+- Add event listeners at the connected callback and remove them at the disconnected callback.

+Event Driven Rules:
+- A controller must not query-select nor output any css or html.
+The communication must be strictly through events.
+- The only data, which can be passed between components except of events, is in case of a parent with child web components, through the constructor or attributes at creation time.

 JS Rules:
 - use as little JS as possible.
-First think, if your problem could be solved with CSS before using JS
+First think, if your problem could be solved with CSS before using JS.
-- Component should share its breakpoint with children
+- run the linter from time to time.
+- use as much jsdocs annotations as possible.
+- for nice appearance use this.hidden boolean.
+See more at Shadow.js.

 CSS Rules:
 - mobile font-size should not be smaller than 1rem